EaudeJavel/pere-lachaise-guessr/README.md

 # Père Lachaise Guessr

-Père Lachaise Guessr is a simple web game where you have to guess whether a famous person is buried at Père Lachaise cemetery in Paris or not.
-The game is a fun way to test your knowledge of history and culture, while learning about some of the most famous people in the world.
+Père Lachaise Guessr is an engaging web-based game that challenges players to determine whether a famous individual is buried at the renowned Père Lachaise cemetery in Paris.
+This entertaining game tests your knowledge of history and culture while introducing you to some of the world's most celebrated personalities.

 ## Getting Started